ARTICLE CATEGORIES

 By far, the #1 most common question I get from the folks who get my weekly newsletters or who took our essential oils class or follow me on Facebook is which essential oil brand I recommend.

-Interestingly, when choosing where to buy essential oils, fewer people ask for the brands that I recommend (emphasis on the plural), which leads me to believe that most are trying to find the “Holy Grail” when they question me.
+Interestingly, when choosing where to buy essential oils, fewer people ask for the brands that I recommend, emphasis on the plural, which leads me to believe that most are trying to find the “Holy Grail” when they question me.
 In fact, snugged right next to this question, many people also ask me what the “best brand” is.
 Sadly, this train of thought has gotten a lot of people into trouble because nothing could be further from the truth.

 Again, I really can’t fault people for thinking this.
-What else are they to logically think when a cancerous tumor disappears after using frankincense oil or their Lyme disease vanishes after using the protocol a distributor friend of theirs recommends?
+What else are they to logically think when a cancerous tumor disappears after using frankincense essential oil or their Lyme disease vanishes after using the protocol a distributor friend of theirs recommends?

 Literally, there is no lack of testimonials out there, and I personally know people who swear essential oils saved their lives.
 I’m not talking about bloggers out there who use their “story” to sell oils.
 No, I’m talking about real people with real testimonials about real essential oils!
 This is why it’s so important to know where to buy essential oils.